 For this reason, foldback monitors can be placed in front of singers.
 The directional microphone should point away from the monitor speakers.
 In this scenario, the feedback threshold is quite high.

-However, if the singer was to point the top or front of their microphone at the foldback monitor, feedback would ensue!
+However, if the singer points the top or front of their microphone at the foldback monitor, feedback would ensue!

 For in-depth reading on directional microphones and mic sensitivity, check out the following My New Microphone articles:

 • A Complete Guide To Directional Microphones (With Pictures)